ZyRaNex/ZyHelper/README.md

 The toggle version of the macro does not work with Archon Macro, only with the old Macro.

-If you check Archon and press the toggle key (8 by default) and have Archon checked it will just electrocute and do nothing else.

 For the Archon macro you have to press electrocute yourself.
 This is so you can move into oculus easily.

-You can just hold down both buttons while shooting
+You can just hold down both buttons while shooting.

 On Necro: